tinnedtea/rehype-slug/readme.md

 You are free to suggest changes and report issues by any means comfortable - may it be the repos issue-tracker, an [email] or a note on my fridge.
-As to repos, all of my projects have mirrors, whilst the origin is always on [GitLab].
+As to repos, all of my projects have mirrors, while the original is always hosted on [GitLab].
 If you want something more libre or mainstream, head to [Codeberg] or [GitHub] respectively.

 I accept issue-reports and pull-requests on all platforms (this may